MohammedJayyab/Associations_Rules/readme.md

 - Alternative algorithms like FP-Growth could be explored for large datasets to speed up computation.

 ## 6. License <a name="License"></a>

+This project is licensed under the MIT License - see the LICENSE file for details.

+### Conclusion:

+This project demonstrates how market basket analysis can be applied to real-world retail data to generate actionable insights and product recommendations using the Apriori algorithm.